aleshaleksey/fansys23/10-conditions-types.md

 A helpless character is in a condition where they cannot protect themselves.
 Usually they are otherwise compromised.
   - It does not gain [STATS] to HiT.
   - It it can fall prone, it falls prone.
-  - All melee attacks are at super-advantage.
+  - All melee attacks are at advantage.
   - All damage bypasses SP and MP.
   - It cannot make saves other than CON, CHA and WIS.
   - It cannot move or take take actions other than [WIS] based skill checks.